eyalroz/printf/README.md

 **Use not involving CMake:**

-* Copy `printf.c` and `printf.h` into your own project, and compile the source however you see fit.
+* Copy `printf.c` and `printf.h` into your own project, and compile the source however you see fit (you may want to set some preprocessor definitions for feature selection etc.).
-* Include the contents of `printf.c` into your own code - which can be either C or C++
+* Include the contents of `printf.c` into your own code - which can be either C or C++.

 Whichever way you choose to use the library: